hi-trust/phpshop/README.md

 # phpshop
-Automatically exported from code.google.com/p/phpshop We recommend you take a look at VirtueMart which is based on phpShop and is actively developed.
-If you are interested in continuing the original code development please contact the group for developer access.

 What is phpShop?
 phpShop is a PHP-powered shopping cart application.
 It is released under the GNU General Public License.